sitegeist/Sitegeist.Monocle/README.md

 ### Props & Prop Editors

+While previewing Fusion prototypes the Monocle UI offers a mechanism to override certain properties of that prototype in an ad-hoc fashion.
+This allows you to quickly examine whether your prototype works in certain unforseen configurations (longer or shorter text for instance).

+Monocle will try to reproduce the API of your prototype from multiple sources and will offer all props as editable that can be plausibly associated with a specific editor configuration.
 By default, Monocle will scan the `@styleguide.props` path in your fusion code for prop values.
-If your subject happens to be a `Neos.Fusion:Component` (which in most cases it will be), Monocle also scans all default values of your Component props.
+If your prototype happens to be a `Neos.Fusion:Component` (which in most cases it'll likely be), Monocle also scans all default values of your Component props.

 Given a prop value, Monocle will check its type and provide a fitting editor configuration.
 Below is a table for all standard cases: